Suryaatejk/Team-Vitals-PEAKFIT/README.md

 # PEAK FIT - Health & Fitness Web App

-Welcome to **PEAK FIT**, a web-based health and fitness application built using the **MERN stack**.
+Welcome to **PEAK FIT**, a web-based health and fitness application built using the **React & Firebase**.
 This application helps users track their fitness journey by monitoring health metrics, meal plans, sleep, and hydration levels.

 ---
 ## Features